auth0/docs/articles/quickstart/backend/php/interactive.md

 # Add endpoint authorization to your PHP application

-Auth0 allows you to add token-based endpoint authorization to almost any application type.
+Auth0 allows you to add token-based endpoint authorization to almost any application type quickly.
 This guide demonstrates how to integrate Auth0, add token-based authorization, and protect application routes using the Auth0 PHP SDK.

 To use this quickstart, you’ll need to:
 - Sign up for a free Auth0 account or log in to Auth0.